mattcg/language-tags/README.md

 #### tag.descriptions() ####

 Returns an array of tag descriptions for grandfathered or redundant tags, otherwise returns an empty array.

-## Raw data ##

-See `lib/data/` for all the JSON files available.
-The `registry.json` file contains all records in a flat array and `meta.json` contains its metadata.
-There's a separate JSON file for each 'scope' (e.g. `macrolanguage.json`) and 'type' (e.g. `language.json`).
-These files contain JSON objects keyed by tag or subtag and with the index integer for the corresponding entry in `registry.json` as a value.

 ## Updating ##